Dakota City, Nebraska

 From Fort Worth, Texas, Miss Devon & the Outlaw are the 2013 WMA ‘Duo/Group of the Year’, two-time winners of the WMA Harmony Duo competition, and the recipients of the 2013 ‘New Horizon’ Wrangler Award.

 Miss Devon, is noted for her vintage 'sock-rhythm' guitar style, warm 'swingtime cowgirl' vocals, and lively persona, a style perfectly suited to her ‘secret’ singing voice of Toy Story 2’s “Jessie” on the Grammy-winning Disney CD Woody's Roundup featuring Riders in the Sky.
-The 2009 Academy of Western Artists ‘Western Music Female Performer of the Year’, has made appearances at Pixar Studios, the Grand Old Opry in Nashville, done shows with Radio Disney, Riders In the Sky, Michael Martin Murphey, The Texas Playboys, Starz-Encore's "Western Channel", and RFD-TV.
+Miss Devon and the Outlaw have been recently named the 2014 Duo of the Year and awarded the 2014 WMA Duo Harmony Award.
+Miss Devon is the 2009 AWA ‘Western Music Female Performer of the Year’.
+She has made appearances at Pixar Studios, the Grand Old Opry in Nashville, done shows with Radio Disney, Riders In the Sky, Michael Martin Murphey, The Texas Playboys, Starz-Encore's "Western Channel", and RFD-TV.

 When Outlaw Jessie Del joins Miss Devon with his fine, classic western tenor-to baritone vocals things get more fun.
 Like all outlaws, Jessie has been known to disappear into a dozen alias personalities, including his role as the bartender, Jessie Banks, on Bob Terry’s original western webisode series, SUNDOWN (seen at www.sundownwestern.com), so watch him close!